Home / General / Consulting Firm vs Small Consulting Firm – Which One Gives You the Edge

 Due to their size and limited client base, smaller consulting firms may face financial vulnerabilities.

-Economic downturns or losing a significant client can significantly impact their operations.
+Economic downturns or the loss of a significant client can significantly impact their operations.

 When considering engagement, clients should evaluate the firm’s financial stability and risk management strategies.